Waqar-107/C-Basics/README.md

   }
   ```

-  You can throw an object if it is either directly or indirectly derived from the System.Exception class.
-You can use a throw statement in the catch block to throw the present object as −
+  we can throw an object if it is either directly or indirectly derived from the System.Exception class. we can use a throw statement in the catch block to throw the present object as −

   ```csharp
   catch(Exception e) {